CyberCRI/RedWire/README.md

   - Functional/smoke tests (requires setup)

 - Level Design
-  - allow editor actions that activated in "design" mode?
+  - allow editor actions that are activated in "design" mode?
     - move objects/graphics on the screen
   - view and controller actions that manipulate serializable data?
   - setup level by hand, save it as asset, and then have action "merge" to saved states when level loaded?